 Santa Cruz Beaches

-Main Beach & Cowell Beach are north and South of the Municipal Wharf and the most popular places to soak up some Calfornia Sun.
+Main Beach & Cowell Beach are north and south of the Municipal Wharf and the most popular places to soak up some California sun.
 Santa Cruz main beach backs up to the boardwalk and is the larger of the two.
 Cowell Beach was a great place to learn to surf and is generally less crowded than the main beach.
 Both beaches have plenty of nearby free parking.

 Santa Cruz County Mystery Spot

 Mystery Spot has been enchanting and mystifying visitors since 1940.
-Located in the redwoods three miles from downtown Santa Cruz, this is a place where the laws of gravity don’t seem to apply.
+Located in the Redwoods, three miles from downtown Santa Cruz, is where the laws of gravity don’t seem to apply.
 You’ll see things like water that appears to be flowing upward and balls that roll uphill.
 Santa Cruz Mystery Spot 465 Mystery Spot Road Santa Cruz, CA 95065.

 Natural Bridges State Beach